 With your entrance fee, you get access to a guided tour (available in several languages) for the synagogue, the Jewish Cemetery, and several memorials in the surroundings.

 St. Stephen's Basilica

 St. Stephen’s Basilica has the title of the tallest building in Budapest (it is 315 ft / 96 meters tall).

 You can visit the church’s interior for free, but they accept donations.
 The central dome has a small fee for entrance and it’s worth it.
 Go to the top to have a great panoramic view of Budapest.

-The Basilica is also a common place for classical music concerts and organ concerts.
+The Basilica is also commonplace for classical music concerts and organ concerts.
 They usually take place inside the building, but sometimes also on part of the square outside.

-Definitely add it to your list when thinking what to do in Budapest.
+Definitely add it to your list when thinking about what to do in Budapest.